bherbruck/VidToImg/README.md

 # VidToImg

-python script to convert a video to image files
+Python script to convert a video to image files